HOME > > DALLAS 1-WIRE / MICROLAN SECTION INDEX

 It is simple and inexpensive.
 It is accessible to hobbyists and educators.

-Each setup will consist of a computer of some sort (see later!) communicating over a network with some sensors and some actuators.
+Microlans are networks serving a mixture of sensors and actuators.
+(They don't always have devices from both classes.)
 Such things are not unusual, but they normally entail complex and expensive interconnections.
 Not so with 1-Wire!
 There are a few 'ifs' and 'buts', but a single simple twisted pair is all you need in many instances.
 Furthermore, the equivalent of the network interface card is built into the sensors and actuators.

 An example: A burglar alarm...........